tehrlich/tehrlich.github.io/_posts/2020-04-11-ewe-repertoire-1920.markdown

 ## "Fused" — Saturday, November 23rd, 2019
 This was a particularly exciting concert, as it was shared with the Emory University Symphony Orchestra, and a featured component of the [Emory Percussion Symposium](http://emorywindensemble.org/emory-percussion-symposium/).
 Our portion of the concert celebrated fusions of repertoire (musical material, )

+## "The Passions of the Soul" — Saturday, October 19, 2019
 {% include feature_row id="feature_row2" type="left" %}